Duane Morris LLP

 National Law And Employees Of National Companies Working In Another Jurisdiction

-Federal law applies to all employees working in the United States and, in some circumstances, to employees outside of the United States for U.S.-based companies.
-Illinois State law applies only when the employee is physically working in the State or when both parties have agreed in writing to the application of the laws of Illinois.
+Federal law applies to all employees working in the United States (U.S.) and, in some circumstances, to employees working outside of the U.S. for U.S.-based companies.
+Illinois state law applies only when the employee is physically working in the State, when a worker performing work remotely reports to a facility or manager located in Illinois, or when both parties have agreed in writing to the application of the laws of Illinois.

 Data privacy